-The largest component of revenues continues to be state appropriations, which accounted for 38.7% of the University's revenues in fiscal year 2010.
+The largest component of revenues continues to be state appropriations, which accounted for 42.5% of the University's revenues in fiscal year 2011.
 State appropriations are received for both noncapital and capital purposes.
-Noncapital appropriations increased by \$196.1 million, or 9.1%, from 2009, although it was still significantly below the funding levels prior to 2009.
-Capital appropriations decreased by \$201.8 million, or 89.9%, which resulted from less capital appropriations and the deallocations of the state capital appropriations.
+Noncapital appropriations increased by \$227.3 million, or 9.7%, from \$2.35 billion to \$2.58 billion in the current year, although it was still significantly below the funding levels prior to fiscal year 2009.
+Capital appropriations decreased by \$10.9 million, or 48.0%, from \$22.7 million to \$11.8 million in the current year, which resulted from less capital appropriations.

-Student tuition and fees increased by \$219.4 million, or 15.0%, from fiscal year 2009 mainly due to an increase in student fees.
+Student tuition and fees increased by \$69.0 million, or 4.1%, mainly due to increases in student fee rates and offset by a decrease in overall enrollment.

 A significant portion of the University's contracts and grants revenue is managed through its auxiliary organizations.
-Of the total reporting entity's contracts and grants revenue (\$2.0 billion), 25.5% is managed by these related organizations.
-Contracts and grants revenue for the total reporting entity has increased \$421.2 million or 27.2% in fiscal year 2010 mainly due to an increase in federal funding under the ARRA and an increase in federal and state financial aid grants awarded.
+Of the total reporting entity's contracts and grants revenue (\$1.8 billion), 30.1% is managed by these related entities.
+Contracts and grants revenue for the total reporting entity has decreased \$155.5 million or 7.9% in the current year mainly due to a \$338.2 million decrease in federal funding from the Education Stabilization Fund created by the American Recovery and Reinvestment Act (ARRA).
+Fiscal year 2011 was the final year for the University to receive the Education Stabilization Fund.
+The decrease was offset by an overall increase in federal and state financial aid grants awarded to cope with the student fee rate increases.

-Total gift income for the University and the auxiliary organizations (which includes operating and capital gifts, as well as additions to permanent endowments) reached \$192.1 million, or 2.5% of the reporting entity's total revenues in the current year.
-It decreased \$46.5 million from \$238.6 million, or 3.4% of the reporting entity's total revenues, in fiscal year 2009 mainly due to a decrease in noncapital gift donations.
+Total gift income for the University and the auxiliary organizations (which includes operating and capital gifts, as well as additions to permanent endowments) reached \$253.9 million, or 3.2% of the reporting entity's total revenues in fiscal year 2011.
+It increased \$61.8 million from \$192.1 million, or 2.5% of the reporting entity's total revenues in fiscal year 2010 mainly due to an increase in noncapital gift donations and endowment contributions.
 Gifts are used to support a variety of projects, including capital improvements, scholarships, and endowments for various academic and research programs.